 What are Accommodations?

 GED Testing Service provides reasonable and appropriate accommodations to individuals with documented disabilities who demonstrate a need for accommodations.
-For GED Testing Service Accommodation information, go to the GED Testing Service website by clicking here
+For GED Testing Service Accommodation information, click here.

 - Attention Deficit Hyperactivity Disorder (ADHD)

 To apply for accommodations, you must complete a GED Testing Service Accommodation Request Form.